kenmoini/kenmoini.com/site/content/en/post/2023/03/blog-it-out-getting-started.md

 - **A terminal**.
 Either via your Mac terminal, Linux terminal, or via Windows Subsystem for Linux.
 Please for the love of all things unholy, don't use Powershell.
 - **A web browser**.
 Ideally either Firefox or Chrome so you can leverage the DOM inspector and some other tools later on.
 - **A GitHub account**.
 Yeah, you could use GitLab instead but you're on your own with that one.
 Just fucking get a GitHub account cause, surprise: every vendor works with bad agencies like ICE.
 - **A Server or a Kubernetes cluster**.
-You'll probably want to host this thing somewhere...while you could host it on any simple web server an S3 bucket, or even use GitHub Pages, but a Kubernetes cluster is so much cooler.
+You'll probably want to host this thing somewhere...while you could host it on any simple web server an S3 bucket, or even use GitHub Pages for free, *but a Kubernetes cluster is so much cooler*.
 You can probably save some cost by not spinning it up until you have the container ready to rock and roll.
 I would suggest either [DigitalOcean](https://m.do.co/c/9058ed8261ee) or [Linode](https://www.linode.com/lp/refer/?r=c4acc0a829d048727ced26c4920968c9bc6597fd).  *Note: those are referal links that benefit both parties.*
+- **A Domain Name?** - I mean, you're on my site, KenMoini(dot)com...don't you want your own domain too?
+I suggest a registrar like [NameCheap](https://namecheap.com).
+This is optional if you're going to use something like GitHub Pages.

 Most of that should be pretty low hanging fruit and you may already have it all ready to go.

+The series is comprised of short/sweet/simple, easy to digest articles - and the work that we'll step through should also be able to be completed in an hour or two.

 > In the next article of this series, we'll explore why we're doing the things we'll be doing.